luiztauffer/guacamole-data-science/_posts/2019-03-16-mammals-data-mining.md

 ## 2. Named Entity Recognition
 With the corpus at hand, we move on to extract meaningful information: the whereabouts of those mammals.
 Now, how to find countries names in this sea of texts?
 The simplest way to do so would be to sweep the whole article strings looking for exact matches with each existent country's name.
 Simple and possibly accurate... but boring and possibly slow!
-Instead, I decided to use the super cool [SpaCy](https://spacy.io) library available for python, it has many ready to use Natural Language Processing (NLP) funtionalities and works really fast.
+Instead, I decided to use the super cool [SpaCy](https://spacy.io) library available for python, it has many ready to use Natural Language Processing (NLP) functionalities and works really fast.

 To install Spacy, just do `pip install -U spacy`.
 You will also need to download the language [model](https://spacy.io/usage/models) to be used for inference, that's as simples as `python -m spacy download en`.
 I got the best results with the large model but, if it is excessively large for your application, you can use medium or small models.